mllam/neural-lam/README.md

 Still, some restrictions are inevitable:

 * The graph used has to be compatible with what the model expects.
 E.g. a hierarchical model requires a hierarchical graph.
-* The graph and data are specific to the limited area under consideration.
-This is of course true for the data, but also the graph should be created with the exact geometry of the area in mind.
+* The graph and data are specific to the forecasting region under consideration.
+This is of course true for the data, but also the graph should be created with the exact geometry of the region in mind.
+This applies especially for global graphs vs LAM graphs.

 <p align="middle">
   <img src="figures/neural_lam_setup.png" width="600"/>
 </p>

-## A note on the limited area setting
-Currently we are using these models on a limited area covering the Nordic region, the so called MEPS area (see [paper](https://arxiv.org/abs/2309.17370)).
-There are still some parts of the code that is quite specific for the MEPS area use case.
-This is in particular true for the mesh graph creation (`create_mesh.py`) and some of the constants used (`neural_lam/constants.py`).
-Work is being done to refactor the code to be fully area-agnostic.

 # Using Neural-LAM
 Below follows instructions on how to use Neural-LAM to train and evaluate models.